 If your story's status changes to "Completed", the contribution service will be turned off.
 Only "in progress" . stories" may have the service active.

 If it got rejected, it could be because you didn't comply with the pre-requisites or the information of the story is incomplete.
 Please, try completing all the profile information and try submitting a new request again.

-You will see the funds from all your donations received transferred at once to your PayPal account on the 1st day of each month after it was initially pledged in our platform if it is not canceled by the pledger.
-To receive the funds successfully, you must have a minimum of USD $10 accumulated in your pledges.
-If it's lower, the transfer will be postponed until the next payout cycle (on the 1st day of the next month) if by that time the overall amount is already USD $10 or higher.
+You will see the funds from all your donations received transferred at once to your PayPal (Transferwise, Revolut, or Europen Union, British, Ecuadorian or Chilean bank account) on the 1st day of each month after it was initially pledged in our platform if it is not canceled by the pledger.
+To receive the funds successfully, you must have a minimum of US $25 accumulated.
+If it's lower, the transfer will be postponed until the next payout cycle (on the 1st day of the next month) if by that time the overall amount is already US $25 or higher.